(Looking for Homeschool Planner Plus, our spreadsheet planner? It's here.)

-Once you’ve confirmed your email address, you will have access to all of our downloads.
-We’ve made it easier to download this year with a single PDF file – just print the pages you need.
-We’ve designed the planner to use a minimum of ink to help cut expenses.
+Once you've confirmed your email address, you will have access to all of our files.
+We've made it easier to access this year with a single PDF file - just print the pages you need.
+We've designed the planner to use a minimum of ink to help cut expenses.

 Is there a feature or record that you would like to see added to the planner?
 Let us know in the comments!